 Under the Regulatory Flexibility Act (5 U.S.C.
-601-612), we have considered the impact of this rule on small entities.
+601-612), we have considered the impact of this proposed rule on small entities.
 The Coast Guard certifies under 5 U.S.C.
-605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
+605(b) that this proposed rule will not have a significant economic impact on a substantial number of small entities.
 The Coast Guard certifies under 5 U.S.C.
 605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
-This rule will affect the following entities, some of which might be small entities: The owners or operators of vessels intending to transit or anchor in a portion of Chicago Harbor on June 29, 2013.
+This rule will affect the following entities, some of which might be small entities: The owners or operators of vessels intending to transit or anchor in a portion of Green Bay on July 4, 2013.

-This safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons: This safety zone would be effective and thus subject to enforcement, for only one day in June.
-Traffic may be allowed to pass through the zone with the permission of the Captain of the Port.
-The Captain of the Port can be reached via VHF channel 16.
-Before the enforcement of the zone, we would issue local Broadcast Notice to Mariners.
+This safety zone will not have a significant economic impact on a substantial number of small entities for the reasons discussed in the Regulatory Planning and Review section.

+Additionally, before enforcement of the zone, we will issue a local Broadcast Notice to Mariners so vessel owners and operators can plan accordingly.